lucee/lucee-docs/docs/04.guides/13.Various/36.lucee-enhanced-functions/page.md

 <cffile action="copy" from="/opt/apache/htdocs/myfile.txt" destination="/s3/myfile.txt" acl="public-read-write|authenticated-read|public-read|private">
 ```

-Where /s3 is a mapping defined in the Lucee administrator pointing to a Amazon S3 bucket.
+Where /s3 is a mapping defined in the Lucee administrator pointing to an Amazon S3 bucket.

 **cfdirectory**